skovy/skovy.dev/content/blog/measuring-frontend-performance-in-modern-browsers/index.md

 This may mean users will spend more time using your product (if you care about that) or maybe it means they actually spend _less_ time using your product because they can achieve their task quickly.
-Later on they might recommend it to their friend since it was a fast and delightful experience which increases the number of users.
+Later on they might recommend it to their friend since it was a fast and delightful experience.

-It's hard to generalize what exactly improving performance will lead to, but it will generally lead to an improvement of an important business metric.
+It's hard to generalize what exactly improving performance will lead to, but it will generally lead to an improvement of some important metric.

-If you're looking for more concrete examples there are [several great examples curated by Google Web Fundamentals](https://developers.google.com/web/fundamentals/performance/why-performance-matters/#performance_is_about_improving_conversions) outlining specific examples of how performance directly improved various important metrics for several sites.
+If you're looking for something more concrete, there are [several great examples curated by Google Web Fundamentals](https://developers.google.com/web/fundamentals/performance/why-performance-matters/#performance_is_about_improving_conversions) outlining specific cases of how performance directly improved important metrics.

 _([Google Web Fundamentals](https://developers.google.com/web/fundamentals/)
 was an invaluable resource when investigating and learning about frontend